 Sometimes you have to hit the bottom to know which way is up.

 This is my personal wisdom on failure.
 Clearly, I lived up to it.
 I know which way is up, I know what I have to work on now.

 The hardest thing was admitting I had a problem.
-I sat, shaking, in front of my professors door; waiting for him to show up.
-It was one of the hardest things I've done in my entire life.
-It was harder than four years I served in the US Navy, that was a breeze compared to admitting weakness.
+I sat, shaking, in front of my professor’s door; waiting for him to show up.
+It was one of the hardest things I’ve done in my entire life.
+It was harder than the four years I served in the US Navy, which was a breeze compared to admitting weakness.
 This was the only way to start working on it, really working on it.

 If you do have a fear of something, it doesn’t matter how small or ridiculous (so you might think) it is, admit it to someone other than yourself.
 A friend or family member is great.
 If your fear affects your work somehow, admit it to your boss.
 He or she should understand that we’re all humans with fears.
 It takes so much weight off your shoulders you will feel like a different person.

 I don’t have an answer, yet.
 The advice is to “just do it.”
 Yes, easy to say not so easy to do.
 I clearly can’t “just do it.”
 I think the best way is to take baby steps.
 The hardest part for me is to engage a stranger, not keeping the conversation going.
 So, my “up” direction is to start conversations with strangers I have to engage regularly as part of my daily life.
 Cashiers would be the perfect example.
 I have to engage them, so why not have some small talk instead of silence?

 One thing my professor recommended is to engage people on the bus in small talk.
 The first step, he said, is to sit next to people you perceive to be more open to small talk and try to engage them.
 The second step is to sit in the front row of the bus where you don’t have any control of who sits next to you and engage them.
 Got my bus pass, just need to find time to do it.
 Great advice.